-Most documentary work is about capturing and telling other people's stories.
-In this class, you'll turn your microphone back around on yourself, and complete a short non-fiction audio piece drawn from your own life and experiences.
-The class will cover: how to determine what makes a good personal story, how to write like you actually speak, how to record narration, and how to structure a compelling first-person narrative.
+Learn how to complete a short non-fiction audio piece drawn from your own life and experiences.
+In this class you will learn how to determine what makes a good personal story, how to write like you speak, how to record narration, and how to build a compelling first-person narrative.

 Wednesday 9/21 6:00-8:00 pm EST